Measles outbreaks can happen anywhere and at any time.

 What if I'm going close to an area with an outbreak?

-If you have plans to travel to an area where there has been an outbreak of measles, make immediate arrangements with your GP for your children to receive the MMR vaccination if they haven't had both doses before.
+If you have plans to travel to an area where there has been an outbreak of measles, make immediate arrangements with your GP for your children or teenagers to receive the MMR vaccination if they haven't had both doses before.

 Babies and young children can have doses of the vaccination earlier or closer together than usual in special circumstances.